Tetracycline-Stained Teeth: Causes, Severity, and Treatment

 Composite Bonding

-Composite bonding has several practical advantages: no laboratory fabrication time (the entire procedure typically completes in one appointment), lower cost than porcelain, and minimal to no enamel removal in some cases.
-The tradeoffs are durability (composite chips and stains more readily than porcelain, typically requiring replacement or repair within five to ten years) and the greater technique sensitivity of achieving a truly natural-looking result with direct composite compared to laboratory-fabricated porcelain.
+Composite bonding has several practical advantages.
+There is no lab fabrication time — the entire procedure typically completes in one appointment.
+The cost is lower than porcelain.
+And in some cases, there is little to no enamel removal.
+The trade-offs are durability and finish.
+Composite chips and stains more easily than porcelain, typically requiring replacement or repair within five to ten years.
+Achieving a truly natural-looking result with direct composite is also more technique-sensitive than with lab-fabricated porcelain.
+For younger patients who want to address tetracycline staining but prefer to delay the longer-lasting commitment of porcelain veneers, composite bonding can serve as a practical interim solution.

 Combining Treatments for the Best Results

-Extended take-home whitening over two to four months lightens the underlying tooth as much as achievable.
-The dentist then assesses how much improvement the whitening produced and whether the residual discoloration requires restorative coverage.
-If veneers or bonding still make sense after whitening, the lighter underlying tooth now requires less masking — which can allow for thinner, more translucent restorations that better mimic the appearance of natural teeth.
+Many patients with tetracycline staining benefit most from a combination approach rather than any single treatment.
+A common sequence for moderate staining starts with extended take-home whitening over two to four months to lighten the underlying tooth as much as possible.
+The dentist then assesses how much improvement the whitening produced and whether the residual discoloration calls for restorative coverage.
+If veneers or bonding still make sense after whitening, the lighter underlying tooth needs less masking — which can allow for thinner, more translucent restorations that better mimic the look of natural teeth.

 Talking to Your Dentist